ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 By clicking on a pod you're provided with the details of that pod (`kubectl describe`).
 From here, you can directly dive into the pod logs, shell into the pod, make edits or remove the pod from the cluster.

-Similar support is available for most common resources within the cluster: Statefulsets, deployment, configmaps, secrets, ...
+Similar support is available for most common resources within the cluster: statefulsets, deployments, configmaps, secrets, ...
 The workflow is always the following: open the type in the sidebar on the left, click on an object to get details.
 From that detailed view, certain actions can be performed on the object.

 As with most of the tools in this comparison, Lens is quite feature-rich.
-The most common types are support and common actions are available.
+The most common types are supported and common actions are available.
 But Lens has another trick up its sleeve which makes it different from the other tools: Metrics/Prometheus integration.

 The integration relies on a Prometheus instance being installed in the cluster that exposes the supported metrics.